-When you are assigning a piece of content, a campaign, or a report to a target audience you will see options like User Roles, Profiles, User Groups, Categories, Filters, and Campaigns.
+When you are assigning a piece of content, a campaign, or a report to a target audience you will see options like Profiles, User Groups, Categories, Filters, and Campaigns.
 All these different ways of classifying users give you the opportunity to really narrow down certain characteristics and customize the visibility of your Impact content.

-User Roles are defined by your institution and how it is broken down within your LMS.
+User Groups are defined by your institution and how it is broken down within your LMS.
 This can be on a course basis, department basis, or however else you’ve structured your institution.
 Your institution might use course roles, hierarchy roles, subaccounts, or custom roles to categorize users by departments, schools, faculty groups, and more.
 This is then reflected within your Impact dashboard.

-The reflection of these Roles in your Impact dashboard also allows you to group, categorize, compare, examine and target specific user types within your institution.
+The reflection of these Groups in your Impact dashboard also allows you to group, categorize, compare, examine and target specific user types within your institution.
 With the alignment between your LMS and Impact user roles, you can confidently assign campaigns, Impact content, and reporting to the correct users.

 When you see the word Profile in your target audience options, this is another way of referring to the User Roles imported from your LMS (this includes institutional hierarchy roles, subaccounts, course roles, and any other custom roles that you create from your LMS).
 These profiles are solely dependent on the way your LMS has organized specific roles within your institution.